jmw86069/venndir/README.md

 ### overlap_type=“concordance”

-Let’s start with `overlap_type="concordance"` which displays the number `up-up`, and the number `down-down`, and everything else is considered “discordant”.
-This approach is effective at conveying direction, without too many unhelpful details.
+This option displays the number `up-up`, and the number `down-down`, and everything else is considered “discordant”.
+This approach is effective at conveying direction, without too many details.

+Notice the `"X"` to indicate discordance.

 ``` r
 venndir(setlist_dir)